Does Your Atlanta Home Need an ADU?

 The benefits we’ve highlighted so far focus on living spaces.
 However, you don’t have to limit your use of these additional dwelling units specifically to “dwelling.”
-There are actually a lot of different ways you can use an addition to your home.
+There are myriad ways you can use an addition to your home.
 Here are a couple of additional ideas for adding spaces such as these for other purposes.

 Add a Home Office